 Learning in the great outdoors

-Edinburgh’s iconic Holyrood Park will be transformed into the country’s largest outdoor classroom for two days next week.
+Over 2,000 school pupils will transform Edinburgh’s iconic Holyrood Park into the country’s largest outdoor classroom for two days this week.

 This is the second year that the City of Edinburgh Council’s Outdoor Learning Challenge event has taken over the park with this year’s event taking place on Wednesday 18 and Thursday 19 September.

 Building on the success of last year the Council’s Sports and Outdoor Learning Unit have got record numbers attending with 2,421 pupils and 48 primary plus two special schools taking part.